zsparal/api-documentation/source/reference/reseller-api/guides/secret-keys.rst

 than the previous ones because:

 **Authentication is performed by means of a** ``profile_key`` **:**
-  This means you don't have to include a username or password.
+  This means you do not have to include a username or password.
 You can retrieve your profile key from the Reseller portal in the Mollie Dashboard.
 **Each API request contains a timestamp:**
   This means that the request cannot be resubmitted later.